dram1964/cloudarchitect/docs/linux/awk.md

     awk -v name="World!"
 'BEGIN{printf "Hello, %s\n", name}'

-'awk' treats input lines as space-separated fields.
+'awk' treats input lines and output lines as space-separated fields.
 Columns from each line can be printed using their indexes (starting from 1):

+    awk '{print $3,$4}' <filename

+Or you can insert a tab separator between the output fields:

     awk '{print $3 "\t" $4}' <filename>